 The News tool allows a professor, or site manager, to add dynamic content to the course.
 This content could include news articles, blog entries, or other sources of information that a website offers through RSS feeds.

 RSS stands for "Really Simple Syndication."
 To find an RSS feed, look for the labels "RSS" or "Subscribe" on a website.
-The RSS feed for a given page may be indicated by an orange button, such as or .
+The RSS feed for a given page may be indicated by an orange button, similar to the following:

 How You Can Use It

 - Bring up-to-the-minute news from national newspapers into your site.

 - Share links from social bookmarking services like Delicious.

 - Link the content of relevant blogs to your site.

 - Click the tab for your course or project site.